-In a recent case that highlights the importance of following the Servicemembers Civil Relief Act to the letter, a federal judge ruled against Miami-Dade County after officials demolished a house belonging to U.S. Army Sergeant First Class Jesus Jimenez.
+A federal judge ruled against Miami-Dade County after officials demolished a house belonging to U.S. Army Sergeant First Class Jesus Jimenez.

-The other side of the story
+The Other Side of the Story

 “It is my duty to remove individuals from structures which may cause a potential hazard to the safety and welfare of this family,” building chief Charlie Danger wrote in November 2007, according to the news source.
 “This is why I cannot find a reasonable justification to allow the Jimenez family to continue to reside under these severe circumstances.”